Violeta Velikova

 DSc.
 Violeta Velikova holds a professor position at the Institute of Plant Physiology and Genetics – Bulgarian Academy of Sciences.

-She has published 111 scientific research papers, with total impact factor of 255.542, total citations of 5931 (Scopus), 5493 (Web of Science Core collection) up to January 2022, and H-index of 29/28 (Scopus/Web of Science).
+She has published 119 scientific research papers, with total impact factor of 295.045, total citations of 7003 (Scopus), 6358 (Web of Science Core collection) up to March 2023, and H-index of 30/30 (Scopus/Web of Science).

-Dr. Velikova has 30-year experience in studying photosynthesis and 22-year experience in investigating biogenic volatile organic compounds.
+Dr. Velikova has 31-year experience in studying photosynthesis and 23-year experience in investigating biogenic volatile organic compounds.
 Dr. Velikova studies the interaction between biosphere and atmosphere with emphasis on primary and secondary metabolism of plants under environmental constrains; the impact of changing climatic factors and anthropogenic pollution on photosynthetic productivity.
 Phenotypic differences between plant populations from contrasting environments for identification of putative stress-responsive metabolites and understanding mechanisms of plant adaptation to stress conditions are also studied.
 Innovative LED light technology is used to develop more sustainable plant genotypes with increased levels of natural secondary metabolites, which are an important raw material for the food and pharmaceutical industries.
 Research in the Velikova lab is also focused on the application of innovative agrotechnical substances (biostimulants based on plant protein hydrolysates) and nanomaterials (carbon nanotubes, biocompatible polymer nanoparticles and magnetite), their physiological effects and the possibilities for overcoming adverse abiotic factors.

 EDUCATION

-2020 – DSc, Institute of Plant Physiology and Genetics (IPPG), Bulgarian Academy of Sciences, Bulgaria (BAS)
+2020 DSc, Institute of Plant Physiology and Genetics (IPPG), Bulgarian Academy of Sciences, Bulgaria (BAS)

-1998 – PhD in Plant Physiology, Institute of Plant Physiology (IPP), Bulgarian Academy of Sciences, Bulgaria
+1998 PhD in Plant Physiology, Institute of Plant Physiology (IPP), Bulgarian Academy of Sciences, Bulgaria

-1986 – MSc in Ecophysiology, Department of Ecology, Biological Faculty, Sofia University “St. Kl.
+1986 MSc in Ecophysiology, Department of Ecology, Biological Faculty, Sofia University “St. Kl.
 Ohridski”, Bulgaria

 CAREER/EMPLOYMENT

-2018 – present Chairman of the Scientific Council, IPPG, BAS
+2022 – present Chairman of the Scientific Council, IPPG, BAS

-2016 – present Leader of the Laboratory of Photosynthesis – activity and regulation, IPPG, BAS
+2022 – present Leader of the Laboratory of Photosynthesis – activity and regulation, IPPG, BAS

 2014 – 2018 Chairman of the Scientific Council, IPPG, BAS